SagefulSucculent/odin-recipes/README.md

 # odin-recipes

 ## Introduction
-heyya, welcome to my first 'official' github repos. ideally ill continue to update this page as i learn.
+Heyya, welcome to my first 'official' github repos. ideally ill continue to update this page as i learn.

 ## Description
-this project will contain a homepage with three spooky recipes :skull:
+This project will contain a homepage with three spooky recipes. :skull:

+## Iterations
+#### This section will cover the iterations of this page as i progess in my knowledge.

+1.0 - All pages have been created with basic html tags. https://github.com/SagefulSucculent/odin-recipes/tree/3133e78fc36d861e6cccaf3c691ab84cbfa04f41